IRN-CARDAPIO/irn-cardapio.github.io/content/research/research-focus3.md

 </figure>

 ---
-This work is being prepared for publications buy Aubains Hounsou-Gbo (LABOMAR-UFC Fortaleza).
+This work is being prepared for publications by Aubains Hounsou-Gbo (LABOMAR-UFC Fortaleza).